wangpeipei90/wangpeipei90.github.io/PaperReviews.md

+* Why Aren't Regular Expressions a Lingua Franca?
+An Empirical Study on the Re-use and Portability of Regular Expressions FSE 19 (#RegexLinguaFranca)
+* Understanding real-world concurrency bugs in Go ASPLOS 2019 (#ConcurrencyBugStudyGo)
+* Analyzing and Supporting Adaptation of Online Code Examples ICSE 2019 (#OnlineCodeAdaptation)

+# RegexLinguaFranca
 Title: Why Aren't Regular Expressions a Lingua Franca?
 An Empirical Study on the Re-use and Portability of Regular Expressions FSE 19
 Lingua Franca means "common language" or "universal language".
 This is a paper on reusing regular expression across different program languages.
 It starts with a survey of 158 developers.
 The survey shows that most developers copy paste regular expressions and 47% of them do it without considering the programming language.